Santoshini-Sahoo/Myproject-Demo/README.md

 # Myproject-Demo
-This is my 1st Git Repository For Demo
+This is my 1st Git Repository For Demo.
+Authorc- Santoshini Sahoo